siyulai100/siyulai100.github.io/_pages/about.md

 *Gies College of Business, UIUC, Urbana, IL*<br/>
 *03/2019 - 08/2019*
 - Conducted web analytics with python to scrape Amazon website to track over 1000 products’ information within designed categories and price over 3 months.
-Performed batch processing to solve memory problems using Bash.
+Performed batch processing to solve memory problems using **Bash**.
 - Compensated missing data in R with imputation techniques (LOCF) and normalization.
 - Analyzed the relationship between competition and price volatility in the amazon dataset with R, synthesized and visualized the result from analyzing standard deviation, coefficient of variation and MAPE for each time cycle.

+**Data Analyst, Health & Retention**<br/>
+*Aon Hewitt, Shanghai, China*<br/>
+*05/2018 - 08/2018*
+- Manipulated big datasets and provided normalized data to professional mentor in **Excel**, who used it for customers’ flexible solutions for pharmaceutical company’s employee benefits plan.
+- Organized data to build up industry benchmarks so as to visualize the potential benefits of Aon’s business solutions in **Tableau** and **Power point**; Created well-organized presentations to help customers easily understand consulting results and make the business decisions